mmortuno/MRS_processing_wcon_lcmodel/README.md

 SPM to calculate tissue fractions and water concentration for partial volume correction.
 LCModel for spectral fitting and metabolite quantification.
-This is a refactored version created with the help of ChatGPT, and I have not tested this refactored version yet.
+This is a refactored version created with the help of ChatGPT.

 🚀 Feedback is highly welcome!
 If you test it and find any issues or have suggestions for improvement, please let me know.